Shanghai Urban Planning Exhibition Center

-The Shanghai Urban Planning Exhibition Center (上海城市规划展示馆 (上海城市規劃展示館, Shànghǎi Chéngshì Guīhuà Zhǎnshì Guǎn)) is located on People's Square, Shanghai, adjacent to the municipal government building.
+The Shanghai Urban Planning Exhibition Center (上海城市规划展示馆) is located on People's Square, Shanghai, adjacent to the municipal government building.
 It was China's first city planning exhibition hall and similar halls later became common in major cities and new towns in China.

 Overview

 The center was China's first city planning exhibition hall and established in 2000.
 City planning exhibition halls later became common in major cities and new towns in China.
 These exhibit halls showcase planning models and design drawings in an effort to promote development and increase civic pride.

 The Exhibition Center is a six-story building, with two basement levels, which displays Shanghai's urban planning and development.
 The focus of the exhibit is a large scale model of the entirety of urban Shanghai, showing existing buildings and approved future buildings.
 Other exhibits relate to Shanghai's history and planned development, including smaller scaled models focussing on particular areas of interest such as the Bund.
 The Exhibition Center also has space for temporary exhibitions with a wide range of subject matter.